MozillaKeralaDreamTeam/about/README.md

 ## What is our vision?

-We help coders in kerala to contribute more to open source and build a collaborative team of doers.
+We help coders in Kerala to contribute more to open source and build a collaborative team of doers.

 ## Goal